 - Study abroad for free through scholarships

-JAMB UTME subject combination (requirements) for Social Work
+The 4 JAMB subject combination for Social Work are:

 Direct Entry requirement (required A-level result) to study Social Work